bruderstein/PythonScript/docs/source/intro.rst

 	notepad.clearCallbacks(addSaveStamp)

-To unregister a callback for a particular function, for particular events (perhaps you want to keep the function registered for FILESAVING, but don't want FILESAVED anymore)
+To unregister a callback for a particular function, for particular events (perhaps you want to keep the function registered for FILEBEFORESAVE, but don't want FILESAVED anymore)

 	notepad.clearCallbacks(addSaveStamp, [NOTIFICATION.FILESAVED])